Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ## Help

-A list of available cmdlets can be found by issuing the following PowerShell command
+A list of available commandlet can be found by issuing the following PowerShell command

 	Get-Command -Module NServiceBus.PowerShell

-Help for each cmdlet incorporated within the module and can be accessed via the standard PowerShell Get-Help Command.
+Help for each commandlet incorporated within the module and can be accessed via the standard [PowerShell Get-Help Command](https://technet.microsoft.com/en-us/library/ee176848.aspx).
 For example `Get-Help Set-NServiceBusLocalMachineSettings` returns the following information

 	NAME
 	    Set-NServiceBusLocalMachineSettings